AnujaLd/InsureZenv2/REPORT.md

 - **Services** contain the business logic: workflow rules, state transitions, audit logging.
 - **Repositories** contain database queries.
 By abstracting these behind interfaces, the service layer doesn't know (or care) whether data comes from PostgreSQL or somewhere else.

-For a junior-level project this might look like over-engineering, but the problem statement specifically mentions that this needs to support hundreds of concurrent users and is expected to grow.
-Starting with clean separation makes future changes much less painful.

 ### Concurrency

 This was the most interesting technical challenge.
 The problem says "multiple Makers and Checkers will be operating the system concurrently" and explicitly asks for concurrent-safe state transitions.